What is digital communication?

 Advantages of digital communication in the workplace

 Digital communication is fast, efficient, and convenient.
-An employee can have a conversation in real-time with a colleague or client from the opposite side of the world without having to leave their desk.
-Company leaders can use digital channels to communicate with their entire global workforce at once and use corresponding channels to effectively collect feedback from those employees.
+An employee can have a conversation in real time with a colleague or client from the opposite side of the world without leaving their desk.
+Company leaders can use digital channels to communicate with their entire global workforce at once and use corresponding channels to collect feedback from those employees effectively.
 It’s key to employee engagement.

 Most modern marketing initiatives can be viewed as digital communication.
 Social media campaigns and video ads are simply a way for companies to mass communicate with potential customers in a way that is rapid and cost-effective.

-Looking at all the business areas that involve digital communication, it’s safe to say that modern technology has vastly improved the way companies operate.
-With easy and accessible communication systems, employees can spend their time focusing on more important tasks.
+Looking at all the business areas involving digital communication, it’s safe to say that modern technology has vastly improved how companies operate.
+With easy and accessible communication systems, employees can focus on more important tasks.

 Disadvantages of digital communication in the workplace

-As the business world embraces digital communication, there are a few disadvantages that have emerged from its use.
+As the business world embraces digital communication, a few disadvantages have emerged.
 For one, having constant access to communication tools can impact digital wellbeing and make it hard for employees to disconnect at the end of the workday.
-Email notifications and pings from work apps follow them home through their smartphone, blurring the line between work life and personal life.
+Email notifications and pings from work apps follow them home through their smartphone, blurring the line between work and personal life.
 Without having a chance to unplug, employees are more likely to experience burnout and other signs of overworking themselves.

 Digital communication has also presented security challenges for many companies.
 Hackers can make their way into virtual meetings and hijack the call; email phishing opens a door for the entire organization’s online systems to be compromised.
 Every time company data is transmitted over the internet, there is a risk that this information won’t remain private.